 This easy to make Gluten Free Banana Bread is just like the classic version, perfectly moist and yet still fluffy.
 I’ve also included 5 different variations so you’ll never be bored with banana bread again.
 There’s everything from chocolate chip to coconut lime ginger, and each variation is a great way to use up leftover bananas.
-There’s 2 easy tricks to make this the best banana bread recipe.
-The first is using the right flour, and secondly always measure the mashed banana for the fluffiest result.
-This recipe can also be made dairy free, and it’s naturally nut free making it great for all sorts of different dietary needs.
+This recipe can also be made dairy-free, and it’s naturally nut-free making it great for all sorts of different dietary needs.

-It’s gluten free as well as dairy free too, so hopefully it will fit most dietary needs!
+It’s gluten-free as well as dairy-free, so hopefully, it will fit most dietary needs!
 It’s super quick and easy to make and I know you’ll have fun with all 5 of the variations to try.
-My newest invention is the crystalized ginger, lime, coconut version and it’s incredibly tasty.
-Whichever way you choose to make this recipe, I know you’ll enjoy this all time favorite classic with a gluten free spin!
+My newest invention is the crystalized ginger, lime, and coconut version and it’s incredibly tasty.
+Whichever way you choose to make this recipe, I know you’ll enjoy this all-time favorite classic with a gluten-free spin!

 Ingredients & Substitutions

 - Coconut sugar – or cane sugar both work here.
-Coconut sugar make a slightly darker banana bread, while cane sugar makes it just a touch fluffier.
+Coconut sugar makes a slightly darker banana bread, while cane sugar makes it just a touch fluffier.

 - Cinnamon – is optional but a tasty addition to banana bread, feel free to leave it out if you don’t normally make banana bread this way.